-According to Urban Dictionary – yes, I occasionally refer to it – the term “bag holder” originates from the Great Depression.
+According to Urban Dictionary – the term “bag holder” originates from the Great Depression.
 It was during this time that those in soup lines held their only possessions in potato bags.
 Over time the term has evolved and made it’s way to mainstream Wall Street.
 There’s even a blogger – not me – who proposed starting a support group called “Bag Holders Anonymous.”

 A bag holder is a term we use to describe someone who holds a “bag of stock,” decreasing in value over time.
 But it could be crypto, forex, or even bonds they are “holding” while price is steadily dropping.
 Ultimately depending on their stubbornness and, or stupidity, they hold it until it is worthless.